ShenhanQian/VHAP/doc/nersemble.md

 - `--downsample_scales 2 4`: Generate downsampled versions of the images in scale 2 and 4.
 - `--matting_method background_matting_v2`: Use BackGroundMatingV2 due to availability of background images.

+After preprocessing, you can inspect images, masks, and landmarks with our [NeRSemble Data Viewer](https://github.com/ShenhanQian/nersemble-data-viewer).

 ### 2. Align and track faces

 This step automatically detects facial landmarks if absent, then begin FLAME tracking.
 We initialize shape and appearance parameters on the first frame, then do a sequential tracking of following frames.
 After the sequence tracking, we conduct 30 epochs of global tracking, which optimize all the parameters on a random frame in each iteration.